 Negative reviews can have a huge impact, leading to big losses, as a study has shown.

 Modern tourists are very demanding.
 They expect restaurant and hotel services to be of the highest standards and menus that they can’t understand certainly don’t meet their high expectations.
-With tourism industry being so competitive nowadays, any restaurant that doesn’t meet all costumer expectations quickly faces customer dissatisfaction and, in the long-term, also lack of customers.
+With the tourism industry being so competitive nowadays, any restaurant that doesn’t meet all customer expectations quickly faces customer dissatisfaction and, in the long-term, also lack of customers.

 All the things potentially caused by restaurant menus not being translated in languages that foreign customers can understand – bad first impression, smaller customer base, misunderstandings, customer confusion and customer dissatisfaction – in the end translate to customers choosing other restaurants and thus decreasing the revenue of hotels.
-Since investment in translating menus into different languages is very small compared to the potential of increasing revenue with offering services to foreign tourists, it certainly doesn’t pay off to be too tight in this area.
+Since investment in translating menus into different languages is very small compared to the potential of increasing revenue by offering services to foreign tourists, it certainly doesn’t pay off to be too tight in this area.
 You know what they say, you get what you pay for (and the pictures above at #1 are pretty good examples).

-Internet is a great tool for tourists to share experience of their travels with the world.
+Internet is a great tool for tourists to share the experience of their travels with the world.
 But unfortunately, if their experience is bad, it also poses a serious threat to the reputation of their chosen service providers.
 Tourists are also often not able to separate one single experience they had in a certain place from all other experiences and impressions, which means that dissatisfaction caused by customers not being able to understand restaurant’s menu doesn’t only hurt the reputation of the restaurant, but very likely also the reputation of the hotel in general.